StephenOTT/vertx-bpmn-model-doc-generator/README.md

 # Config File

 The template_inputs property is inserted into freemarker.
-Any property with a underscore `_` at the end of the property name will go through `eval()`
+Any property with a underscore `_` at the end of the property name will go through `eval()`.

+Config is loaded from `app/template_config.json`

 ```js
 ...